The Executive Committee is charged to handle the affairs of the society between meetings and consists of five officers.

 President: Daniel Benkendorf

-Daniel Benkendorf is a professor at the Fashion Institute of Technology (FIT) in New York City.
+Daniel Benkendorf is an associate professor of psychology at the Fashion Institute of Technology (FIT) in New York City.
 His research interests lie at the intersection of consumer behavior, environmental sustainability, and gender.
 His past work has explored the ways in which outdoor experiences relate to well-being, how pursuit of the muscular ideal in men can have negative environmental implications and how hope can inspire pro-environmental behavior.
 He teaches conservation psychology, social psychology, and positive psychology courses at FIT.

 Ezra Markowitz is an assistant professor of environmental decision-making at the University of Massachusetts Amherst.
 He studies the intersection of decision-making, persuasive communication, public engagement with science and environmental sustainability.
 He is an author of "Connecting on Climate: A Guide to Effective Climate Change Communication."
 Ezra teaches courses on environmental decision-making, conservation social science, and public engagement for scientists.
 He holds a PhD in environmental science, studies and policy from the University of Oregon.